eloj/radix-sorting/README.md

-Unlike a typical implementation, which would likely repeatedly call a counting sort and therefore need as many histogramming passes as there are sorting passes, the idea of pre-calulating the histograms for multiple sorting passes at once comes naturally when writing the radix sort in the _unrolled_ form.
+Unlike a typical implementation, which would likely repeatedly call a counting sort and therefore need as many histogramming passes as there are sorting passes, the idea of pre-calculating the histograms for multiple sorting passes at once comes naturally when writing the radix sort in the _unrolled_ form.

 It may be possible to efficiently do the histogramming for the _next pass_